DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

 Think about a fully loaded TI-3500 if you discover the TI-4000.
-This calculator give you a display width of 12 digits, a 4-key memory and the important %-function.
+This calculator gives you a display and calculating capacity of 12 digits, a full 4-key memory and the important %-function.

 Compare the styling of this TI-4000 with the uncommon but otherwise identical TI-410.

-A more powerful desktop calculator was introduced with the TI-450.
+A more powerful desktop calculator with a similar architecture was introduced with the TI-450.

 If you have additions to the above article please email: email@example.com.